 Students may add courses to their schedule up to and including the seventh (7th) calendar day of the semester, providing there is space in the class.
-Adding a course requires the signature/approval of the instructor, Department Chair, or the Registrar.
+Adding a course requires the signature/approval of the instructor, advisor or department chair.
 A course may be added after the seventh (7th) calendar day of the semester only with the permission of the instructor.
-Add/Drop forms are available through the registrar's office and online at www.lrcc.edu.
+Add/Drop forms are available through the Registrar's Office or the college website.